 Under the new standard there was a change in the way the Company determines the unit of account for its third-party development projects.
 Under the previous guidance, the Company segmented revenue recognition between the development and construction phases of its contracts, recognizing each using the proportional performance method and the percentage of completion method, respectively.
 Under the new guidance, the entire development and construction contract represents a single performance obligation comprised of a series of distinct services to be satisfied over time, and a single transaction price to be recognized over the life of the contract using a time-based measure of progress.
 Any variable consideration included in the transaction price is estimated using the expected value approach and is only included to the extent that a significant revenue reversal is not likely to occur.
 The adoption of ASU 2014-09 resulted in differences in the timing and pattern of revenue recognition for such third-party development and construction management contracts; however, the change did not have a material impact on the Company's consolidated financial statements.
 Third-party management services revenues consist of base fees earned as a result of managing all aspects of a property's day-to-day operations, and incentive fees based on the managed property's operating measures.
-There was no change in the Company's recognition of base management fees.
-Incentive management fees were previously recognized when the incentive criteria had been met.
-Under the new guidance, incentive fees are estimated using the expected value approach and are included in the transaction price only to the extent that a significant revenue reversal is not likely to occur; however, the change did not have a material impact on the Company's consolidated financial statements.
-There was no change to the Company's revenue recognition methods for ancillary services and other non-lease related revenues as a result of the adoption of ASU 2014-09.
+There was no change in the Company's recognized when the incentive criteria had been met.
+Under the new guidance, incentive fees are estimated using the expected value approach and are included in the transaction price only to the extent that a significant revenue reversal is not likely to occur; however, the change did not have a material impact on the Company's revenue recognized when the incentive recognized when the incentive criteria had been met.
+Under the new guidance, incentive fees are estimated using the expected value approach and are included in the transaction price only to the extent that a significant revenue reversal is not likely to occur; however, the change did not have a material impact on the Company's revenue recognized when the company's revenue recog